fortunab/Els/MedAI_Modular_Research_Suite/MedAI_Modular_Research_Suite/README.md

 Why Python 3.10?

 TensorFlow and TensorFlow Datasets are sensitive to Python and protobuf versions.
 Python 3.10 provides a stable environment for the TensorFlow stack used in these experiments.
+Pleas, adjust the number of epochs and the batch size in order to achieve better results.

 ---